yanghuafang/map-pose-former/docs/ROADMAP.md

 rebuild is 15.5% better than the pre-rebuild model at equal steps, and history accounts for 12.9 of those points and earns its 2.4×.

-**Converged, it holds.** 0.308 m test translation RMSE against a 1.611 m prior, 41% better than the 0.521 m of the architecture it replaced, with recall at 25 cm rising from 86.0% to 96.0%.
+**Converged, it holds.** 0.336 m test translation RMSE against a 1.611 m prior, 35% better than the 0.521 m of the architecture it replaced, with recall at 25 cm rising from 86.0% to 96.0%.
 The observability ablation reproduces and sharpens.
-The dashed-stripe experiment worked — removing the paint geometry costs 16% of longitudinal error.
+The dashed-stripe experiment kept its sign and lost its magnitude:
+16% of longitudinal error when first measured, 2% under this milestone's corrected clutter rule.
 The robust solve earns its place on lateral and heading.
 Full tables in [RESULTS.md](RESULTS.md).

 Two results argue with the design. **0.44% of frames are confidently, wildly wrong** — the mean ANEES of 4.53 is that tail, not a covariance four times too